privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Tokenattribute
 **************

-Match for a certain token attribute from the database.
+Match for a certain token attribute from the database table ``token``.

 There are different ways of filtering here.